davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 * Speeding up our design-in-the-browser cycle with some automatic reloading (_Hot module reloading_).
 * Improving our production deploy by splitting code (_Code splitting_).
 * Reducing the size of our production deploy by removing un-used code (_Tree-shaking_).
-* Using pre-processesors like SAAS, ES2015, or TypeScript.
+* Using preprocessors like SAAS, ES2015, or TypeScript.

 For me, the developer experience is paramount.
 When we, as developers, feel productive and efficient, it opens up many more possibilities than if we are constantly fighting our tools.
 And, the number one issue right now is that we have to run Webpack manually…_a lot_.
 Let's fix that.